ychen-207523/LLVM-keyPoints/README.md

 <br /><br />

+## Current Task
+1. Working on deployment of the code
+2. Change the UI

 ## Model

 The `model` package contains all the Java classes that represent entities in our database.
 Each class corresponds to a table in the database and includes fields that map to the columns within the table.